-For the year ended December 31, 2019, approximately 41.2% of our aircraft in scheduled service were operated for Delta, approximately 37.9% were operated for United, approximately 14.3% were operated for American and approximately 6.6% were operated for Alaska.
+For the year ended December 31, 2020, approximately 47.1% of our aircraft in scheduled service were operated for United, approximately 31.4% were operated for Delta, approximately 14.4% were operated for American and approximately 7.1% were operated for Alaska.

-Historically, multiple contractual relationships with major airlines have enabled us to reduce our reliance on any single major airline code and to enhance and stabilize operating results through a mix of fixed-fee arrangements and our prorate flying arrangements.
-For the year ended December 31, 2019, contract flying revenue and prorate revenue represented approximately 82.0% and 18.0%, respectively, of our total flying agreements revenue.
-On contract routes, the major airline partner controls scheduling, ticketing, pricing and seat inventories and we are compensated by the major airline partner at contracted rates based on completed block hours (measured from takeoff to landing, including taxi time), flight departures and other operating measures.
+Historically, multiple contractual relationships with major airlines have enabled us to reduce our reliance on any single major airline code and to enhance and stabilize operating results through a mix of capacity purchase arrangements and our prorate flying arrangements.
+For the year ended December 31, 2020, contract flying revenue and prorate revenue represented approximately 87.0% and 13.0%, respectively, of our total flying agreements revenue.
+On contract routes, the major airline partner controls scheduling, ticketing, pricing and seat inventories and we are compensated by the major airline partner at contracted rates based on completed block hours (measured from takeoff to landing, including taxi time), flight departures, the number of aircraft under contract and other operating measures.
+On prorate routes, we have more control over scheduling, pricing and seat inventories, we share passenger fares with our major airline partners according to prorate formulas and we are responsible for the operating costs of the prorate flights, including fuel and airport costs.

-Our financial and operating results for the years ended December 31, 2017, 2018 and 2019, and our financial position as of December 31, 2018 contained in this Report, include the financial results and position of ExpressJet through January 22, 2019 for those respective periods.
+Our financial and operating results for the years ended December 31, 2018 and 2019 contained in this Report, include the financial results and position of ExpressJet through January 22, 2019 for those respective periods.